Rampal Power Station: Opposition

 On 1 March 2011, a bench of Bangladesh High Court asked the government "why the construction of the plant should not be declared illegal".

 Environmental experts have expressed concerns that the proposed plant at Rampal in Bagerhat might destroy the world's largest mangrove forest Sundarbans, a UNESCO world heritage site.

 Faridul Islam, chief coordinator of Save the Sundarbans, pointed out that the selected location of the project was only nine kilometers from Sundarban.
 About 2.5 million people depend on the Sundarban region, such as wood-cutters, fishermen, and honey hunters.

 The National Committee on Protection of Oil, Gas, Mineral Resources, and Power-Port, environmentalist groups, bodies of the left-leaning parties and general people of Bangladesh vowed to resist the planned inauguration of the Rampal Power Plant scheduled on 22 October 2013.

 On 24 September 2013 thousands of people in Bangladesh began a rally for 5 days and 400 kilometres to oppose the power plant.
 Their march began in the capital city of Dhaka but slowly went to the world's largest mangrove forest,"Sundarban".
 As of 30 June 2016, with construction yet to begin, UNESCO had scheduled a meeting for 11 July to decide whether to declare the Sundarbans a "World Heritage Site in Danger," its strongest possible signal to the two governments and to international lenders that the plant should not be built.

-Educationist Prof. Anu Muhammad and politician Dr. Manisha Chakraborty also opposed to Rampal power plant mentioning that 40 million people will be adversely affected by this power plant.
+Educationist Anu Muhammad and politician Manisha Chakraborty also opposed to Rampal power plant mentioning that 40 million people will be adversely affected by this power plant.

 In India too there has been some fragmented opposition of the power plant.
 In his interview with Siddharth Sivakumar of the Indian cultural website Tinpahar, Shayan Chowdhury Arnob said on this issue, "The Rampal Power Plant might become the biggest Power Plant, but it would cost the world its largest mangrove forest, the Sundarbans.
 Sundarbans has its life in numerous intertwined organic chains.
 When a chain is broken everything would fall apart, one after the other.

-Money has nothing to do with development or happiness; it's about our attitude to life."
+Money has nothing to do with development or happiness; it's about our attitude to life".
 In a press conference in New Delhi, India, social and civil society activists from Narmada Bachao Andolan's National Alliance of People's Movements wrote an "open letter" to Indian Prime Minister Narendra Modi on 18 October 2016, appealing to him to withdraw support for the plant saying that it might cause irreparable damage to the Sundarbans in Bangladesh.

-On 18 January 2017 in the 47th annual meeting of the World Economic Forum (WEF) in Davos of Switzerland, former Vice-President of the United States, Al Gore has urged Prime Minister of Bangladesh, Sheikh Hasina to stop building the coal powered plant close to the largest mangrove forest, Sundarbans.
+On 18 January 2017 in the 47th annual meeting of the World Economic Forum (WEF) in Davos of Switzerland, former vice-president of the United States, Al Gore urged Prime Minister Sheikh Hasina to stop building the coal powered plant close to the largest mangrove forest, Sundarbans.

-At least 10 activists from various organisations have been admitted to Dhaka Medical College and Hospital, when police used tear gas and rubber bullets to break up the Anti-Rampal protests in the Dhaka University area on 26 January 2017.
+At least 10 activists from various organisations have been admitted to Dhaka Medical College and Hospital, when police used tear gas and rubber bullets to break up the anti-Rampal protests in the Dhaka University area on 26 January 2017.